Skip to content

 Carriers Turkish (IST), Ethiopian (ADD), ASKY (Lomé), Royal Air Maroc (CMN) + regional African; European carriers reduced/suspended post-2023

-Layover viability Not a casual layover destination — stay airside / pre-arranged secure travel only
+Layover viability Not viable — stay airside or within pre-arranged secure plan

-City context (not a to-do list) Niger River (pirogues, hippos), National Museum of Niger (Boubou Hama), Grand Marché
+City reference Niger River (pirogues, hippos downstream) · National Museum of Niger / Boubou Hama (archaeology, dinosaur skeletons) · Grand Marché

 More deals you might like